Judge won't grant summary judgment in SF retaliatory termination case

 Hal A. Shillingstad of Minneapolis, one of the attorneys defending AJG and Jacobsen, argued that Jacobsen fired Donohue because Donohue had violated company policies.

-U.S. District Judge Karen Schreier on Thursday issued a denial of each side’s motion for summary judgement.
+U.S. District Judge Karen Schreier on Thursday issued a denial of each side’s motion for summary judgment.

 “After careful review of the record, the court finds that a genuine dispute of material fact exists in this case.
 The parties disagree over the reason for Donohue’s termination, which is an essential element of Donohue’s claim for retaliatory discharge,” Judge Schreier wrote.